tracetoio/styleguide/ts/README.md

 ## Imports
   <a name="imports--global-imports"></a><a name="6.1"></a>
-  - [6.1](#imports--global-imports) Avoid global imports from library, specific modules imports are more preferable:
+  - [6.1](#imports--global-imports) Avoid importing the entire library, import only modules you need:
     ```ts
     // bad
     import { MatInputModule } from '@angular/material';